whtschohl/Resources/README.md

 * Finding Memory Leakages - Valgrind
 * realloc()
 * 5 Advanced Practical Exercises for DMA

-### Dynamic Allocated Arrays and Matrices
+* Dynamic Allocated Arrays and Matrices
     * Reason and Usage
     * Creating a totally Dynamically Allocated 2D Array
     * Developing the allocate2DMatrix() function
     * Developing the print2DMatrix() function
     * Developing the freeMatrix() function
     * Swapping rows in a Dynamic Array
     * Swapping columns in a Dynamic Array
     * 3 Practice Questions

-### Strings adn Pointers

-* Returning a String from a Function
-* String Library Functions Implementation
-* finding String Length
-* Concatenation Strings
-* Copying Strings
-* Comparing Strings

 ### Debugger and Debugging